How It Works | The Children's Business Fair UK

 • Judges will evaluate how much of the business reflects their own work (versus parents’).

-• Jeff and Laura have since given the opportunity for thousands of others to host their own fairs, with events spreading all around the world.
+• The original Children’s Business Fair was launched in Austin, Texas in 2007 by inspirational founders Jeff and Laura Sandefer (co-founders of Acton Academy).
+Jeff and Laura have since given the opportunity for thousands of others to host their own fairs, with events spreading all around the world.